Shruty19/QuantumSensing_AD_SVM/SVM/Training/README.md

-Here you can find the code for training the SVM and testing its performance using our dataset
+This script extracts the training data, trains the SVM classifier, and plots the training data along with the decision boundary (hyperplane).
+Use this script to reproduce the training phase and visualize how the SVM model fits the training dataset.